cvanaret/Uno/joss/paper.md

 - C++:
   * [CasADi](https://github.com/casadi/casadi), an open-source tool for nonlinear optimization and algorithmic differentiation [@Andersson2019],
 - Python:
-	* [pyOptSparse](https://github.com/mdolab/pyoptsparse), an object-oriented framework for formulating and solving nonlinear constrained optimization problems in an efficient, reusable, and portable manner,
+	* [pyOptSparse](https://github.com/mdolab/pyoptsparse), an object-oriented framework for formulating and solving nonlinear constrained optimization problems,
 	* [DNLP](https://github.com/cvxgrp/DNLP), an extension of CVXPY to general nonlinear programming,
 - Fortran:
 	* [CUTEst](https://github.com/ralna/cuTEst), the Constrained and Unconstrained Testing Environment with safe threads for optimization software,
-	* IMPL © /IMPL-DATA © by Industrial Algorithms Limited, a modeling and solving platform used in the process industries especially suited for economic, efficiency and emissions optimization and estimation.
+	* IMPL © /IMPL-DATA © by Industrial Algorithms Limited, a modeling and solving platform used in the process industries.

 # Acknowledgments